IFF999/Getting-and-Cleaning-Data/README.md

    3. Import the  Training Data: Read the training set, training labels, and the training subjects into character vectors.
 Parse the training vector (train) in order to create the training matrix (train_mat).
 Convert the subject and character vectors to data frames (df4, df5).
 Convert the train matrix (train_mat) to a data frame (df6).
 Merge the data frames df4, df5, and df6 using cbind to create the final data frame containing all the training data (train_df).

    4. Merge and Label Complete Dataframe: Merge the test data frame and the training data frame to create the data frame containing all the combined data (human_activity_recog_df).
 Read the features data to label the variables in the human_activity_recog_df data frame.
-Create column names for the ‘Subject’ and the ‘Activity’ variables.
+Create column names for the â€˜Subjectâ€™ and the â€˜Activityâ€™ variables.
 Apply the subject, activity, and features labels to the variables (columns in the data frame).

    5. Apply Average (mean) to Each Mean and Standard Deviation Measurement: Extract each mean and standard deviation measurement into the quantify_df data frame.
 Group the quantify_df data frame data by subject and activity.
 Summarize each group and apply the mean function to the values resulting in the average_df data frame.